Semidefinite representation for convex hulls of real algebraic curves: Main theorem

-Once this point is settled, the unit $g$ of $B[C]_M$ takes positive values on the set $X_{K,M}$ associated with the preordering $T_M$, using Lemma \ref{psdinox}.
+Using Lemma \ref{psdinox} we see that the unit $g$ of $B[C]_M$ takes strictly positive values on the set $X_{K,M}$ associated with the preordering $T_M$.
 Hence, by another application of \cite{sch:lgp1} Proposition 2.1, we conclude that $g$ lies in $T_M$.
-As a consequence we get $f=pg\in T_M$, as desired. \end{lab}
+As a consequence, it follows that $f=pg\in T_M$, as desired.
+The proof of Theorem \ref{main} is complete. \end{proof}